digao-dalpiaz/Dam/README.md

 The design of this component came about around 2005 when I checked the need to create standardized dialog boxes for my applications.

-At that time, I called the component of "Better Dialog", which in Portuguese would be DM.
+At that time, I called the component of "Better Dialog", which in Portuguese would be DM (Diálogo Melhor).

 After a while, the project came to contain a new structure with the container.
-Then I renamed the component for "Dialog Still Better", which in Portuguese is DAM. :laughing:
+Then I renamed the component for "Still Better Dialog", which in Portuguese is DAM (Diálogo Ainda Melhor). :laughing:

 So the name of the component ended up staying as Dam.